Eznowy/Eznowy/README.md

 # 💫 About Me:

-I am a versatile Full Stack Engineer with more than 5 years of experience, successful at completing simultaneous development and update projects.
-Decisive leader and reliable team builder with a results-focused and motivated approach.
-Develops software solutions for a variety of client needs and experimentation platforms.
+I am a student software Engineer .

 ## :hammer_and_wrench: Languages and Tools:
 <p align="left">